CMSgov/bcda-static-site/user_guide.md

     * Need more information about APIs?
 Here are some great introductions:
       * [Introduction to Web APIs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction){:target="_blank"}
       * [An Intro to APIs](https://www.codenewbie.org/blogs/an-intro-to-apis){:target="_blank"}
-  * Do I need to know how to code?
+  * Do I need to know how to code to use BCDA?
     * You do not need to know how to code!
 Our documentation is written so that everyone -- regardless of technical exposure -- can access beneficiary data.
 For this walkthrough, we’ll be using a platform called Swagger, where you’ll be able to interact with the API through a web interface.

 ## Setting up your credentials in Swagger